-Visitors from around the world mostly land up in Delhi when on a tour to India and the capital city creates an amusing and fascinating experience for most of them.
-Delhi is the not just the capital of India but the cultural and political epicenter of the country as well.
+Visitors from around the world mostly land in Delhi when on a tour to India and the capital city creates an amusing and fascinating experience for most of them.
+Delhi is not just the capital of India but the cultural and political epicenter of the country as well.
 The city has two sides, as said the two sides of the coin – Old Delhi and New Delhi.
 Old Delhi reflects the crumbling crowd, narrow streets and several historical monuments while the latter showcases the well-organized, orderly life and modern buildings.
-The best part is their co-existence since years and this makes it the most travelled cities in the country.
-This city guide of Delhi is to help our readers get all the information prior to their travel.
-Hope it helps you.
+The coexistence of these two totally opposite sides of Delhi, its culture, unique street food, and vibrant nightlife make it one of the most traveled cities in the country.
+So, if you are planning a trip to Delhi, this city guide of Delhi will surely help you.

 Delhi – History

 Besides being the capital of modern India, it has been the epicenter of seven civilizations.
-The place was not always name Delhi but recognized by almost eight different names.
+The place was not always named Delhi but was recognized by almost eight different names.
 The first was Indraprastha which was during the time of the popular Hindu epic Mahabharata.
-From various archaeological evidences, it has been found that Indraprastha was located in the area where the Red Fort stands today in Old Delhi.
-Delhi has got a long and rich history, seen several rulers in the past 3 centuries which also included the Mughals.
-The last to rule this land was the British, they planned to build New Delhi in the year 1911 and name it as India’s capital replacing Kolkata.
+From various archaeological evidence, it has been found that Indraprastha was located in the area where the Red Fort stands today in Old Delhi.
+Delhi has got a vast and rich history, having seen several rulers in the past 3 centuries which also included the Mughals.
+The last to rule this land was the British, they planned to build New Delhi in the year 1911 and name it India’s capital replacing Kolkata.
 Explore and unleash the layers of the capital city of India.
 Get your cheap flights to Delhi booked right away!

 Delhi – Climate and Weather

 Delhi has always experienced extreme weather conditions.
-Talking about summers in the city, the temperature exceeds 40 degrees Celsius from April to June.
-Delhi monsoons bring it down a lot cooler in between June and October.
-However, during times of no rain the temperature still gets to the level of 35 degrees Celsius.
+Talking about summers in the city, the temperature exceeds 40 degrees celsius from April to June.
+Delhi monsoons bring it down a lot cooler between July and October.
+However, during times of no rain, the temperature still gets to a level of 35 degrees Celsius.

-Winters in Delhi are the best time to travel as the temperature starts falling to around 20 Degrees Celsius in the month of November and continues to reach the lowest at 5-6 Degrees Celsius in the following months until January end or Mid-February.
-Going to Delhi in winters?
-Get all your woolens packed to enjoy the cool breeze in and around the city.
+Winter in Delhi is the best time to travel as the temperature starts falling to around 20 degrees celsius in the month of November and continues to reach the lowest at 5-6 degrees celsius in the following months until January end or Mid-February.
+Going to Delhi in winter?
+Get all your woolen packed to enjoy the cool breeze in and around the city.